aimagelab/mammoth/REPRODUCIBILITY.md

 # On the reproduction of methods in Mammoth

-The following table contains the list of models implemented in Mammoth and the state of reproducibility of the results in the original papers.
+The following table contains a list of models implemented in Mammoth and a checklist to indicate if we already have a reproduction of the results in the original papers.

 | Model                     | `--model`                | Reproduces? | WandB run | Notes |
 | ------------------------- | ------------------------ | ----------- | --------- | ----- |